nickchase/k0s/docs/contributors/github_workflow.md

 ## Fork The Project

 1. Go to http://github.com/k0sproject/k0s
-2. On the top, right-hand side, click on "fork" and select your username for the fork destination.
+2. On the top, right-hand side of the page, click "Fork" and select your username for the fork destination.

 ## Adding the Forked Remote